-There's so many ways.
-First, make sure you start w clear hypotheses that you're trying to confirm/disprove, rather than just asking people to "react" to something.
+There are so many ways.
+First, make sure you start with clear hypotheses that you're trying to confirm/disprove, rather than just asking people to "react" to something.

-Then you can use everything from casual conversations with people/target customers/etc to mechanical turk etc to test and gather very specific data.
+Then you can use everything from casual conversations with people/target customers/etc to Mechanical Turk (MTurk) etc to test and gather very specific data.

 What you're trying to answer are things which are binary, not things which can be optimized over time.

-What's important to get right upfront - hiring, prioritization, KPIs that you want to optimize for.
+What's important to get right upfront - hiring, prioritization, and KPIs that you want to optimize for.

-If you can do that, then specific product review/release process can be set up against milestones and asking appropriate questions at those milestones as you go from: early in the project (what's the minimum amount of work we can do to validate these assumptions, etc) to medium (how is the team doing, is the spec still correct, are we on schedule, do they need more/fewer resources) to final (is it ready to release, how are we going to support/manage/measure this change).
+If you can do that, then a specific product review/release process can be set up against milestones.
+Then, you can go about asking appropriate questions at those milestones as you go from: early in the project (what's the minimum amount of work we can do to validate these assumptions, etc) to medium (how is the team doing, is the spec still correct, are we on schedule, do they need more/fewer resources) to final (is it ready to release, how are we going to support/manage/measure this change).